neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.2-with-Lighttpd.md

     ```bash
     ncc update:check
     ```
-2. Install updates of the passwords app if available
+2. Install the passwords app if not installed
     ```bash
+    ncc app:install passwords
+    ```
+3. Install updates of the passwords app if available
+    ```bash
     ncc app:update passwords
     ```

+## Check the PHP version in Nextcloud
+Log into your Nextcloud with an admin account.
+Go into "Administration Settings" and scroll all the way down in the left sidebar to "System".
+Open the System section and scroll down to "PHP".
+It should confirm you're using PHP 8.2.

 ## Done
 Congratulations!
-You're done now.
+You're done with the upgrade to PHP 8.2 now.
 To verify that everything has worked, log into your Nextcloud, click on your account icon and click on "Administration settings".
 There, open the "System" section and scroll down to PHP.
 You should also go to the "Overview" section and take care of any warnings that show up there.